Adjunct Faculty in Fine Arts

 BA, University of California Los Angeles; MA, Southern New Hampshire University

-BA, University of Wisconsin Madison; MA, Johns Hopkins University; MA, University of Massachusetts Amherst; PhD, Beijing Normal University
+BA, University of Wisconsin Madison; MA, Johns Hopkins University-School of Advanced International Studies (SAIS); MA, University of Massachusetts Amherst; PhD, Beijing Normal University

 Literature Faculty; Assistant Dean of Academic Life